arpitbbhayani/articles/blogs/data-partitioning.md

 Partitioning plays a vital role in scaling a database beyond a certain scale of reads and writes.
-In this essay, we take a detailed look into Partitioning basics and understand a few nuances around it to build a strong foundation for distributed systems.
+In this essay, we take a detailed look into Partitioning basics and understand how it can help us scale our Reads and Writes beyond a single machine.

 # What is Partitioning?